ianayala01/Plant-Baby-Monitor/README.md

 at the press of a button, these stats are formatted and sent over email with the actual dates on which the stats were collected.

 # future updates:
-- switch to using preferences.h for persistent credential storage.
+- switch to using preferences.h for persistent credential and statistics storage.